The Improper Duchess

 The Improper Duchess is a 1936 British comedy film directed by Harry Hughes and starring Yvonne Arnaud, Hugh Wakefield and Wilfrid Caithness.
-The film is based on the 1931 play of the same name by J. B. Fagan in which Arnaud had starred.
+It was written by Vernon Harris and Hughes based on the 1931 play of the same name by J. B. Fagan in which Arnaud had starred.

-It was shot at Elstree Studios.
-The film's sets were designed by the art director David Rawnsley.
+It was shot at Elstree Studios with sets designed by the art director David Rawnsley.
 It was made by the independent City Film Corporation, and released by the newly established General Film Distributors.

+Plot

+The King of Poldavia travels to Washington with his girlfriend the Duchess of Tann, to arrange an oil deal.
+Senator Corcaran, who is against the deal, and his friend the Reverend Adam MacAdam, accuse their guests of moral depravity, and order them to leave.
+When the Duchess uses her charms on their opponents, the deal is approved.